rmjarvis/TreeCorr/docs/metric.rst

 The correlation functions need to know how to calculate distances between the points, that is, the metric defining the space.

-In most cases, you will probably want to use the default Metric, called "Euclidean", which just uses the normal Euclidean distance between two points.
+In most cases, you will probably want to use the default metric, called "Euclidean", which uses the normal Euclidean distance between two points.
 However, there are a few other options, which are useful for various applications.

-Both `Corr2` and `Corr3` take an optional
-``metric`` parameter, which should be one of the following string values:
+Both `Corr2` and `Corr3` take an optional ``metric`` parameter, which should be one of the following string values:

 "Euclidean"